 StrataXRT protects the skin from irritants while reducing the risk of contact dermatitis.

 StrataXRT is suitable for large surface areas and contoured skin like the breasts, face and neck, back and pelvic area, as well as joints and hairy areas without the need for shaving.

 StrataXRT dries to form a thin, flexible, protective layer that is gas permeable and waterproof.
 This helps to promote a moist wound healing environment because it minimizes the Trans Epidermal Water Loss (TEWL) of the skin.
 The StrataXRT film lightly bonds to the most superficial damaged skin layer and protects compromised skin areas and superficial wounds.

-This moist environment will lead to rapid healing and faster skin recovery post radiation therapy.
-It will also reduce the acute inflammatory response, and relieve dry, itching, flaking, peeling and irritated skin – the common side effects of radiation therapy.
+This moist environment will lead to rapid healing and faster skin recovery post radiation therapy, while also reducing the acute inflammatory response, and relieving dry, itching, flaking, peeling and irritated skin – the common side effects of radiation therapy.

 Who can use StrataXRT?

 StrataXRT is intended to be used under the direction of a healthcare practitioner in the management of radiation dermatitis.
 StrataXRT is indicated for use on all types of radiation dermatitis, toxic and compromised skin and superficial wounds resulting from radiation therapy.
 StrataXRT is suitable for children or people with sensitive skin.

 StrataXRT is transparent and odorless.
 It does not contain alcohol, fragrances or parabens.

 StrataXRT is convenient and easy to use at home.

 StrataXRT can be used in combination with other absorbent dressings.